top of page

 bio

-The second volume in the series was recorded over three nights in 2022 at a sold-out Vortex Jazz Club, and was Jazzwise Editor’s Album of the Year 2023.
-In the liner notes, Kevin Le Gendre wrote: “The packed house became intimately small.
-The heritage of the players was English, Irish, African, Caribbean and European, so to a large extent they embody something quintessentially British, a broad cultural canvas that can be traced back to the ‘50s heyday of Jamaicans, Canadians, Indians and English coming together through jazz.
-Maybe Dream Band: Live in London is a snapshot of who we are, for real.”
+His Dream Band series brings together musicians from across generations and geographies.
+MOJO wrote: ‘Tumbling with ideas, impulsive improvisations and swinging, left-field energy, Hitchcock’s storytelling intent is the unifying thread.’
+Uncut added that the ‘intrepid tenor saxophonist corrals an astonishing array of UK & EU jazz talent.’
+In the liner notes for the second volume, Kevin Le Gendre wrote: ‘The packed house became intimately small.
+The heritage of the players was English, Irish, African, Caribbean and European, so to a large extent they embody something quintessentially British, a broad cultural canvas that can be traced back to the ’50s heyday of Jamaicans, Canadians, Indians and English coming together through jazz.
+Maybe Dream Band: Live in London is a snapshot of who we are, for real.’

 Alex Hitchcock Musica Jazz